-With 40 powerful SEO tools in their arsenal, SEMrush includes everything you need to take your website’s ranking game and content creation to new heights – maybe even that coveted number one spot on Google.
+With 40 powerful SEO tools and in-built SEO coaching in their arsenal, Semrush includes everything you need to take your website’s ranking and content creation to new heights – maybe even that coveted number one spot on Google!

-Despite being up against a ton of free standalone SEO and content marketing tools, SEMrush attracts gaggles of gushing fans all to happy paying $100 a month (and upwards) for the full stack.
+Despite being up against a ton of free standalone SEO (search engine optimization) and content marketing tools, Semrush attracts gaggles of gushing fans all to happy paying $119.95 a month (and upwards) for the full stack.
+A raft of new and improved features in 2021 makes it Semrush an even more of a must-have marketing SaaS tool.

 Yes, it can help you to spy on your competitors’ online strategies.